MicrosoftDocs/powerbi-docs/powerbi-docs/service-flow-integration.md

 This tutorial will show you how to create two different flows; one from a template and one from scratch.
 To follow along, [create a data alert in Power BI](service-set-data-alerts.md), create a free Slack account, and [sign up for Power Automate](https://flow.microsoft.com/#home-signup) (it's free!).

 ## Create a flow that uses Power BI - from a template
-In this task we'll use a template to create a simple flow that is triggered by a Power BI data alert (notification).
+In this task, we use a template to create a simple flow that is triggered by a Power BI data alert (notification).

 1. Sign in to Power Automate (flow.microsoft.com).
 2. Select **My flows**.